 Catalogues and Indexes

-The collection is catalogued in the University of Nottingham's website for searching the library catalogue and additional resources.
+The collection is catalogued in NUsearch, the University of Nottingham's website for searching the library catalogue and additional resources.

 The same search strategy can be used to identify items in the East Midlands Special Collection.
 Use the code EMSC.